 Cost savings attributed to technological advancements and efficiency gains in operations and completions were the main drivers for the increase in total wells placed on production, further strengthened by forecasted higher crude oil prices.
 An estimated 100 vertical wells were placed on production in 2017, an increase of about 5.3 per cent from 2016, while the number of horizontal wells placed on production increased 125.4 per cent to an estimated 1260 wells.

-Figure S4.5 [Tableau] displays the distribution of the wells placed on production in 2016, overlaid by PSAC area boundaries, and the Cardium, Mannville, and Viking Formations.
-Over 60 per cent of the wells placed on production in 2016 were in these formations.
+Figure S4.5 shows the distribution of the wells placed on production in 2017, overlaid by PSAC area boundaries, and the Cardium, Mannville, and Viking Formations.
+Over 69.1 per cent of the wells placed on production in 2017 were in these formations.

-The share of vertical wells is projected to decrease over the forecast period, despite an increase in 2016 due to economic conditions, from 11 per cent in 2017 to 10 per cent by the end of the forecast period, with the focus remaining on horizontal drilling.
-The percentage of horizontal wells completed using HMSF is projected to increase from about 72 per cent in 2016 to 79 per cent by the end of the forecast period as producers continue to drill these more productive wells.
+The share of vertical wells is projected to remain relatively stable over the forecast period, increasing from 7.4 per cent in 2017 to 7.9 per cent by the end of the forecast period, with the focus remaining on horizontal drilling.
+The percentage of horizontal wells completed using hydraulic multistage fracturing (HMSF) is projected to remain stable over the forecast period at about 74 per cent, as producers continue to drill these more productive wells.